 From Tono Station, the Tono Municipal Museum is about a 10-minute walk.
-Just exit the station and head toward the town center—it’s easy to find and well signposted.
+Simply exit the station and head toward the town center—it’s well signposted and easy to find.

 Tono Municipal Museum